KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/development_and_runtime_envs/using_conda_env.md

     ```bash
     conda create --name myenv python=3.12 pip numpy
     ```
+    ```{note}
+    You can also create the environment from a `yaml` file.
+Please see the [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)'s official documentation for more information.
+    ```
 - Step 6: Check the location of the conda environment using the `conda info --envs` command.
 This will show the list of conda environments and their locations.

     ```bash